-Market participants and supervision
+Market participants

 Icelandic credit institutions are comprised of four commercial banks, four savings banks and five credit undertakings subject to minimum reserve requirements.
-The financial market also includes nine securities companies, and nine management companies of UCITS, as well as two other supervised entities (HFF and Depositors' and Investors' Guarantee Fund)22.
+The financial market also includes nine securities companies, and nine management companies of UCITS, twenty-one pension funds, as well as two other supervised entities (HCA and Depositors' and Investors' Guarantee Fund).

-The HFF, a fully state-owned institution, operates in Iceland and offers financing for residential housing in Iceland.
-The establishment of the mortgage lender HFF was approved at the beginning of 1999.
-The HFF is based on legislation approved by the Icelandic Parliament in June 1998, which was aimed at rationalising the existing state financing system for housing.
-The HFF was the largest provider of financing for residential housing until 2004 when the three major banks in Iceland entered the financing sector for residential housing.
+The Housing Finance Fund, a fully state-owned institution, operates in Iceland and offers financing for residential housing in Iceland.
+The establishment of the aforementioned mortgage lender was approved at the beginning of 1999.
+The Housing Finance Fund is based on legislation approved by the Icelandic Parliament in June 1998, which was aimed at rationalising the existing state financing system for housing.
+The Housing Finance Fund was the largest provider of financing for residential housing until 2004, when the three major banks in Iceland entered the financing sector for residential housing.
+On 1 January 2020, the Housing Finance Fund merged with the Iceland Construction Authority (ice.
+Mannvirkjastofnun) and became officially the HCA, in accordance with Act No. 137/2019 on Housing and Construction Authority.
+The main operation of the HCA is to work in administrative projects in the areas of housing civil engineering, electrical safety and construction, and fire protection matters, as well as providing the aforementioned financing for residential housing.